Rhotic consonant: Uyghur

 Among the Turkic languages, Uyghur displays more or less the same feature, as syllable-final /r/ is dropped, and the preceding vowel is lengthened: Uyghurlar [ʔʊɪˈʁʊːlaː] 'Uyghurs'.
 The /r/ may, however, sometimes be pronounced in unusually "careful" or "pedantic" speech; in such cases, it is often mistakenly inserted after long vowels even when there is no phonemic /r/.

 Yaqui

 Similarly in Yaqui, an indigenous language of northern Mexico, intervocalic or syllable-final /r/ is often dropped with lengthening of the previous vowel: pariseo becomes [paːˈseo], sewaro becomes [sewajo].

 Lacid

 Lacid, whose exonyms in various literature include Lashi, Lachik, Lechi, and Leqi, is a Tibeto-Burman language spoken by the Lacid people.
 There are various reports of their population from 30,000 to 60,000 people.
 Most are in Myanmar, but there are also small groups in China and Thailand.
 Noftz (2017) reports finding an example of a rhotic alveolar fricative in Lacid while he was doing phonological research at Payap University, in Thailand, in 2015.
 He was not able to continue his research and expressed the need for further examination of the segment to verify his results.
 It is postulated that the segment is a remnant of the rhotic fricative in Proto-Tibeto-Burman.

-Kurdish

-The Shekaki accent of the Kurmanji dialect of Kurdish is non-rhotic: the postvocalic flap "r" is not pronounced unlike the trill "R".
-When "r" is omitted, compensatory lengthening of the preceding vowel takes place: